-This section describes the generation, size selection as well as pre-conditioning of the NaCl particles, and introduces the basic functionality of LACIS-T, the investigated parameter space, as well as the applied instrumentation.
+This section describes the generation, size selection, and preconditioning of the NaCl particles and introduces the basic functionality of LACIS-T, the investigated parameter space, and the applied instrumentation.

-65 2.1 Particle generation, size selection and pre-conditioning
+2.1 Particle generation, size selection, and pre-conditioning

-The NaCl particles were generated by means of an atomizer (TSI 3075, TSI Inc., St. Paul, Minnesota, USA) atomizing an aqueous solution of 1 g NaCl per liter of double de-ionized water.
-The resulting aerosol was dried in a diffusion dryer to a RH lower than 20%, i.e., a RH well below the ERH of NaCl particles, which is between 43% and 45% for the investigated particle size range (Tang et al., 1977; Cziczo et al., 1997; Gao et al., 2007).
+The NaCl particles were generated by means of an atomizer (TSI 3075, TSI Inc., St. Paul, Minnesota, USA) atomizing an aqueous solution of 1 g NaCl L^{-1} of double de-ionized water.
+The resulting aerosol was dried in a diffusion dryer to a RH lower than 20 %, i.e., a RH well below the ERH of NaCl particles, which is between 43 % and 45 % for the investigated particle size range (Tang et al., 1977; Cziczo et al., 1997; Gao et al., 2007).

-- 70 Downstream of the dryer, the particles are charged by means of a neutralizer.
-A Differential Mobility Analyzer (DMA, Knutson and Whitby (1975), type "Vienna medium") is used to select a narrow particle size fraction.
-Inside the DMA, a further drying occurred as the RH of the DMA sheath air was always $\leq 5\%$.
-For the experiments, we selected a mobility diameter of $Dp{mob} = 400$ nm in order to be able to detect dry solid particles optically by means of a Promo 2000 with welas 2300 aerosol spectrometer (Palas GmbH, Karlsruhe, Germany) inside LACIS-T as well as to minimize the amount of larger, doubly - 75 charged particles being present.
-As it turns out, their proportion to the total number of selected particles is less than 1%, i.e., doubly charged particles do not affect our results.
-Note that a particle shape factor has to be considered when converting the mobility diameter to a mass equivalent diameter, because of the non-spherical shape of solid NaCl particles.
-This factor is 1.08 for NaCl particles according to Kelly and McMurry (e.g., 1992).
-Earlier measurements with the laminar flow-tube LACIS (Wex et al., 2005; Niedermeier et al., 2008) confirm that this shape factor is valid for NaCl particles in the selected size range.
-In consequence, Dp{mob} = 400 nm corresponds to a mass equivalent diameter of Dp{me} = 370 nm.
+Downstream of the dryer, the particles are charged by means of a neutralizer.
+A differential mobility analyzer (DMA; Knutson and Whitby, 1975, type "Vienna medium") is used to select a narrow particle size fraction.
+Inside the DMA, a further drying occurred as the RH of the DMA sheath air was always ≤ 5 %.
+For the experiments, we selected a mobility diameter of $Dp{mob} = 400 \text{ nm}$ in order to be able to detect dry, solid particles optically by means of a Promo 2000 with a welas 2300 aerosol spectrometer (Palas GmbH, Karlsruhe, Germany) inside LACIS-T as well as to minimize the number of larger, doubly charged particles being present.
+As it turns out, their proportion in relation to the total number of selected particles is less than 1 %; i.e., doubly charged particles do not affect our results.
+Note that a particle shape factor has to be considered when converting the mobility diameter to a mass equivalent diameter because of the non-spherical shape of solid NaCl particles.
+This factor is 1.08 for NaCl particles according to, e.g., Kelly and Mc-Murry (1992).
+Earlier measurements with the laminar flow tube LACIS (Wex et al., 2005; Niedermeier et al., 2008) confirm that this shape factor is valid for NaCl particles in the selected size range.
+In consequence, $Dp{mob} = 400 \text{ nm corre-}$ sponds to a mass equivalent diameter of $Dp{me} = 370$ nm.

-The number concentration of the selected particles was determined utilizing a Condensational Particle Counter (CPC, TSI 3010, TSI Inc., St. Paul, Minnesota, USA), and was kept at about 1000 cm^{-3} by means of a dilution system upstream of the DMA.
-The dilution system consists of a by-pass, a filter and two valves for adjustment of the flows.
-All flows, i.e., aerosol flow, DMA sheath, and excess air-flow as well as CPC sample flow were controlled by mass flow controllers (Brooks Instrument

-85 GmbH, Dresden, Germany) and checked with a bubble flow meter (Gilian® GilibratorTM2, Sensidyne Inc., Clearwater, Florida, USA) on a daily basis.
+The number concentration of the selected particles was determined utilizing a condensational particle counter (CPC; TSI 3010, TSI Inc., St. Paul, Minnesota, USA) and was kept at about 1000 cm-3 by means of a dilution system upstream of the DMA.
+The dilution system consists of a bypass, a filter, and two valves for adjustment of the flows.
+All flows, i.e., aerosol flow, DMA sheath, and excess airflow, as well as the CPC sample flow, were controlled by mass flow controllers (Brooks Instrument GmbH, Dresden, Germany) and checked with a bubble flow meter (Gilian[®] GilibratorTM, Sensidyne Inc., Clearwater, Florida, USA) on a daily basis.

-For the experiments, three different types of pre-conditioning were applied concerning the NaCl particles which were fed into LACIS-T:
+For the experiments, three different types of preconditioning were applied concerning the NaCl particles which were fed into LACIS-T:

-Case (i): The particles were left dry (i.e., $RH \le 5\%$) so that solid NaCl particles entered the measurement section of LACIS-T. This setup was only used to determine the optical size distribution of solid NaCl particles (see Sect.
+Case i.
+The particles were left dry (i.e., $RH \le 5\%$); therefore solid NaCl particles entered the measurement section of LACIS-T. This setup was only used to determine the optical size distribution of solid NaCl particles (see Sect.
 4.2), as dry particle injection into LACIS-T reduces the mean RH in the mixing zone of the measurement section significantly (see Appendix A).